GaelVaroquaux/website/content/science/2019_scientific_highlights.rst

 used with the optimization framework of deep learning, stochastic gradient descent.

-In `Aydore et al, ICML
+With Sergul Aydore, in `Aydore et al, ICML
 <http://proceedings.mlr.press/v97/aydore19a.html>`_, we have introduced a
 spatial regularization that is compatible with the deep learning toolbox.
 During the stochastic optimization, we impose random spatial structure